 Goal 9: Industry, innovation and infrastructure

-Students and teachers cooperate to identify the needs for the road infrastructure, to guarantee seamless mobility of people and goods.
+Students and teachers cooperate to identify the needs for the transportation infrastructure, to guarantee seamless mobility of people and goods.
 Within the programme, there is also a constant collaboration with industrial partners in research and development projects that aim to create innovative products.

 Goal 11: Sustainable cities and communities